FreaxMATE/FreaxMATE.github.io/content/physics/adiabatic-compression/index.md

 {{< katex >}}
 ## Introduction

 Let's say we have some gas trapped inside a cylinder with a piston preventing it from leaking.
-Now if we want to change the inner energy of the gas we can - according to the first law of Thermodaynamics - either add/remove heat from the system or do work on the gas or let the gas do work on the environment.
+Now if we want to change the inner energy of the gas we can - according to the first law of Thermodynamics - either add/remove heat from the system or do work on the gas or let the gas do work on the environment.
 ![Piston](piston.svg)
 In a formula you can write the first law of Thermodynamics like this